Your College's Virtual Presence

-If your institution has not enabled Live Chat, then the "Chat Button" will not appear and instead a "Leave a Message" button will show.
+If your institution has set your availability to "Away" on Live Chat, then the "Chat Button" will not appear and instead a "Leave a Message" button will show.
 A standard note will also display that says "We're currently not available to chat, please leave a message."

 To the right is a sample screenshot of how chat will appear to a student on a mobile device once conversations have started.
 Because a student may end up chatting with several different colleges, the chat window will organize the conversations by institution.
 (Note: college logos will probably not be displayed until later in the season).
 When a student is on an institution's profile page, the conversation with that particular institution will float to the top of their window.

 Students always have access to their chat window.
 It is sticky to the bottom right of their screen.
 When a new reply comes in from an institution, the chat icon turns red so the student is notified.
 Although students must initiate a conversation from an institution's profile page, they can reply from anywhere on the virtualcollegefairs.org site via their chat window.